-Rosemarie joined Ropes & Gray’s Litigation and Enforcement practice in 2018 from the London office of another international firm.
-Prior to joining private practice in 2012 she was a member of the Enforcement and Financial Crime Department at the Financial Services Authority (FSA), where she provided legal advice to the investigatory teams within Enforcement Division, led cases through Decision Committee and Upper Tribunal hearings and advised on applications for authorization and Approved Persons.
+Rosemarie joined Ropes & Gray's Litigation and Enforcement practice in 2018 from the London office of another international firm.
+Prior to returning to private practice in 2012 she was a member of the Enforcement and Financial Crime Department at the Financial Services Authority (FSA), where she provided legal advice to the investigatory teams within the Enforcement Division, led cases through Decision Committee and Upper Tribunal hearings and advised on applications for authorization and approval of senior individuals.

 Rosemarie provides assistance to her clients in a number of areas, including:

 Rosemarie’s first-hand experience at the FSA gives her an excellent insight into the way enforcement proceedings are conducted.
 Thus, she is able to provide clients with practical, realistic and effective advice in dealing with and managing regulatory investigations as well as compliance implementation projects such as the Senior Managers & Certification Regime.
 Rosemarie works closely with the Ropes & Gray Data and Cybersecurity practice, advising on issues of operational resilience for financial services firms, and is a member of the AIMA Operational Resilience Working Group.
 Rosemarie is also very interested in utilising behavioural science in compliance, and regularly writes and speaks on this topic.

 Legal 500 praises Rosemarie for her "impressive work ethic, her attention to detail and ability to see the big picture beyond the detail."
 Legal 500 also praises Ms. Paul for her "genuine interest behind the FCA's "behavioural economics focus" and has read around this."